ipduh/monroe-explorer/README.md

 ## monroe-explorer.pl
 ```
 Description
+      Logs
-      Logs container system and network info and setup.
+        container system and network info and setup,
+        and the container's public IP address(es)
+        without relying on the MONROE 'metadata'.

+      Runs and logs output of
-      Runs network probes for numbers and names set in its config, viz:
+        network probes for numbers and names set in its config, viz:
         traceroute, traceroute over TCP 80, httping, and DNS lookups.

-      Logs your public IP address.

       Performs various checks, i.e.;
         checks if HTTP is proxied
         checks if your caching DNS answers the same way with some open Internet caching DNS service.

 Usage
     Run monroe-explorer.pl without arguments.